kamolmaithai/espeak.js-thai/README.md

 # espeak.js-thai
 Javascript espeak thai test

-Test demo by input thai word separate sentence
+Test demo by input thai sentence as separated word

 please see the rule set up at /thai folder